logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 | 0 * 8-17 ? * MON,TUE,WED,THU,FRI *  | Every minute between 8 am to 5 pm, Monday through Friday |
 | 0 5 0 ? * * *                           | Every day at exactly 12:05 am |

+By default, trigger conditions run approximately every minute.
+If there's a lag, the alert will not trigger until all data reaches Elastic.
+Also, once an alert is triggered, it won't run again for the remainder of the alert trigger condition.

 ##### _(Optional)_ Set notification details